drake-nathan/js-style-kit/README.md

 For detailed usage and configuration options, see the [package documentation](./packages/style-kit/README.md).

 > **Note:** This is very much a work in progress.
-I want to know what configuration changes you make, or what rules annoy you, so please open an issue, even just to share your config.
+I want to know what configuration changes you make, so please open an issue!

 ## Basic Setup